turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ## Marketplace

-We are done with the basic NFTs contract, users can mint their NFTs.
-We're going for the next step, creating the marketplace where NFT Owner can put up the price and other users that are interested in it can buy it with NEAR coin.
-We'll be adding unit tests after each function/feature that we're building to make sure it is work as expected before we deploy it on the blockchain.
+We are done with the basic NFT contract; users can mint their NFTs.
+We're going to focus on the next step, creating the marketplace where the NFT Owner can put up the price and other users that are interested in it can buy it with NEAR coin.
+We'll be adding unit tests after each function/feature that we build to make sure it works as expected before we deploy it on the blockchain.

 ### Unit test

-Unit tests can be found on **tests** folder. `As-pect` was used for unit tests in AssemblyScript.
-You can use `VMContext` to mock some stuff on NEAR runtime for testing purpose like contract caller, attached deposit, etc.
+Unit tests can be found in the **tests** folder. `As-pect` was used for unit tests in AssemblyScript.
+You can use `VMContext` to mock some stuff on the NEAR runtime for testing functionality like contract caller, attached deposit, etc.

-You can try to test it using:
+You can run the tests using:

 ```
 yarn test:unit:as